-As further described in Note 9, Bimini Capital has a common share investment in a trust used in connection with the issuance of Bimini Capital's junior subordinated notes.
-Pursuant to ASC 810, Bimini Capital's common share investment in the trust has not been consolidated in the financial statements of Bimini Capital, and accordingly, this investment has been accounted for on the equity method.
+Financial Accounting Standards Board (the "FASB") Accounting Standards Codification ("ASC") Topic 810, Consolidation, requires the consolidation of a variable interest entity ("VIE") by an enterprise if it is deemed the primary beneficiary of the VIE.
+Further, ASC 810 requires a qualitative assessment to determine the primary beneficiary of a VIE, and additional disclosures for entities that have variable interests in VIEs.
+As further described in Note 10, Bimini Capital has a common share investment in a trust used in connection with the issuance of Bimini Capital's junior subordinated notes.
+Pursuant to ASC 810, management has concluded that, while the trust is a VIE, Bimini Capital's common share investment in the trust is not a variable interest.
+Therefore, the trust has not been consolidated in the financial statements of Bimini Capital, and accordingly, this investment has been accounted for on the equity method.